 - Lower spectrum license costs lead to a lower total cost of ownership and lower cost per bit of radio systems using this spectrum

 However there are barriers to using this spectrum.
-Regulations for millimetre wave radio differ greatly from country to country, ranging from no regulation to full regulation.
-There is a lack of key components leading to high equipment costs.
-There is huge variety in the types of equipment and applications using this spectrum and there is still a lack of confidence in the technology.
+Regulations for millimetre wave radio differ greatly from country to country, ranging from no regulation to full regulation and a lack of confidence in the performance achievable.

 millimetre Wave Transmission ISG

 ETSI has established a millimetre Wave Transmission (mWT) Industry Specification Group (ISG) to provide a platform and opportunity for companies and organizations involved in the microwave and millimetre-wave industry chain to address the challenges involved in using this spectrum.

 mWT aims to be a worldwide initiative with global reach and will address the whole industry:

 - National Regulators